Mexatronik/ROS-TurtleSim/Tracing ABCD/readme.txt

 ROS distribution used: "ROS-Kinetic" on Ubuntu 16.04 You can use ROS Melodic or ROS Noetic
-ROS Noetic is RECOMMENDED since its EOL is May, 2025 Lsit of ROS Distributions:  http://wiki.ros.org/Distributions
+ROS Noetic is RECOMMENDED since its EOL is May, 2025 List of ROS Distributions:  http://wiki.ros.org/Distributions

 ------------------------------------